 A clear date for reviewing progress will be agreed and the parent, pupil and teaching staff should each be clear about how they will help the pupil reach the expected outcomes.
 The overriding purpose of this early action is to help the pupil achieve the identified outcomes and remove any barriers to learning.
-Where it is decided that a pupil does have SEND, the decision should be recorded on the School Information System (SIMS) and the pupil's parents will be informed.
+Where it is decided that a pupil does have SEND, the decision should be recorded in the school records and the pupil's parents will be formally informed.